TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 You will learn how to:

+   1. Sign up for a MIC platform account
-   1. Download the software you need
+   2. Download the software you need
-   2. Assemble the dev-kit
+   3. Assemble the dev-kit
-   3. Create an account in Telenor Managed IoT Cloud (MIC)
-   4. Register your device (dev-kit) as a thing in MIC
+   4. Register your FyPy dev-kit as a thing in MIC
-   5. Update device firmware if needed
+   5. Upgrade device firmware if needed
-   6. Program your dev-kit
+   6. Program your FyPy dev-kit
-   7. Send data to MIC using MQTT over Telenor's excellent 4G LTE-M or NB-IoT network
-   8. View your data in MIC and tailor your dashboard
+   7. Visualise your data in MIC and tailor your dashboard

 You can also find a lot of info related to the FiPy on Pycom's own documentation site: https://docs.pycom.io/gettingstarted/